Einstein four-manifolds of pinched sectional curvature: Introduction

-It is noted that $K\geq 0$ implies $K\leq 1$.
-So it is also interesting to consider upper bounds on the sectional curvature (say $K\leq 1$) instead of lower bound.
-Costa \cite{costa04} observed that if $K\leq \frac{2}{3}$ then the Einstein manifold must be $\mathbb{S}^4$, $\mathbb{CP}_2$ or their quotients.
+As mentioned above, $K\geq 0$ implies $K\leq 1$.
+Thus, it is of great interests to consider upper bounds on the sectional curvature (say $K\leq 1$) instead of lower bounds.
+Costa \cite{costa04} observed that if $K\leq \frac{2}{3}$ then the Einstein manifold must be $(\mathbb{S}^4,g_0)$, $(\mathbb{CP}^2, g_{FS})$, or their quotients.
 Note that without assuming non-negativity of sectional curvature, an upper bound on $K$ gives, due to the algebraic structure, \textit{a priori} lower bound on $K$.
-For instance if $K\leq 1$ implies $K\geq -2$.
+For instance, $K\leq 1$ implies $K\geq -2$.
 But a careful analysis of the differential structure would give a better bound.
 In particular, using \cite[Proposition 2.4(3)]{cao14einstein}, one can show that the condition $K< 1$ is equivalent to the Riemannian curvature operator being 4-positive; hence, it follows that That's our motivation to derive the following improvements. \begin{theorem} Let $(M,g)$ be a complete smooth 4-manifold such that $\Rc=g$.
 Assume the sectional curvature satisfies either one of the following conditions: \begin{itemize} \item[a.]$K\leq \frac{14-\sqrt{19}}{12}\approx .8034.$ \item[b.]
 At each point $q\in M$, for every orthonormal basis $\{e_i\}_{i=1}^4 \in T_qM$ which satisfies $K(e_1,e_2)\geq K(e_1,e_3)$,

 \end{itemize} Then $(M,g)$ is isometric to either $(S^4,g_{0})$, $(\mathbb{RP}^4, g_0)$, or $(\mathbb{CP}^2,\ g_{FS})$ up to rescaling. \end{theorem}